The sculpture is on display at Artmageddon, a group show at Pure Evil Gallery on Leonard Street in Shoreditch.

-One of the most iconic pieces in the Walled Off Hotel collection, David engulfed by a cloud of teargas, has been replaced by a statue of Shakespeare with a Hamlet twist.
+A statue of Shakespeare with a Hamlet-inspired twist has replaced one of the Walled Off Hotel collection’s most recognisable pieces, David engulfed in a cloud of tear gas.
 Whether David has been sold or taken away for restoration is unclear.
 The Shakespeare statue has reportedly stood in the WOH offices for some time.
-The pictures of Shakespeare were published on 25 March on Facebook by Walled Off Hotel visitor Jesse Zuefle.
+Pictures of Shakespeare were published on Facebook on March 25 by Walled Off Hotel visitor Jesse Zuefle.

 Above, the Shakespeare statue, photos by Jesse Zuefle.
 Below, David in a cloud of teargas, photo by R.A.